 The Gulfstream G650 and G650ER distinguish themselves with another innovation―PlaneConnect Health and Trend Monitoring™ (HTM).
 For the first time in a business jet, real-time, parametric data is collected in flight and transmitted directly to preselected reviewers, including Gulfstream technicians and operators.

 Improving how fast and how far an aircraft flies requires more than engineering a better way to make a jet soar.
 It also includes examining—even to a molecular level—every material used in manufacturing aircraft to develop something more advanced.

-Gulfstream for more than two decades has incorporated increasing levels of composite materials in its aircraft.
-Pressure bulkheads, the horizontal stabilizer, floor panels, furnishings and fairings are a few of the sections made lighter and stronger by the addition of composites.
+For more than three decades Gulfstream has incorporated increasing levels of composite materials into its aircraft design.
+Pressure bulkheads, horizontal stabilizers, rudders, numerous fairings, floor panels and furnishings are a few of the components made lighter and stronger by the addition of composites.

-Composite components offer improved corrosion resistance and lighter weight, which improves fuel efficiency and reduces carbon dioxide emissions.
+Composite components offer improved corrosion resistance and lighter weight, which improve fuel efficiency and reduce carbon dioxide emissions.

 In 2007, Gulfstream initiated the Advanced Composites Research and Development program to look at new ways aircraft could benefit from composite structures.
 This effort continues and focuses on new materials, manufacturing methods and inspection methods.

 In 2012, this program was expanded to include other leading edge materials and processes and was renamed the Advanced Structures and Materials Initiative (ASMI).
 The project has added advanced metallic alloys, new forming processes, additive manufacturing (3-D printing) and green technologies to its research and development activities.
 ASMI is dedicated to providing a seamless transition from advanced design to production of the world’s finest aviation experience through industry leading expertise in the design, development and certification of advanced structures and materials.